lvapeab/nmt-keras/README.md

 ### Warning!

+The `Theano` backend is not tested anymore, although it should work.
 There is a [known issue](https://github.com/Theano/Theano/issues/5994) with the `Theano` backend.
 When running `NMT-Keras`, it will show the following message:

 ```
 [...]